 Three steps proved to be just enough.
-Beantown and the Crossroads of America are far enough from the extremes—in terms of per-square-foot price—that we could find decent apartments for $1,500.
+Beantown and the Crossroads of America are far enough from the extremes — in terms of price per square foot — that we could find decent apartments for $1,500.

-In Boston’s 41 Saratoga community, one could rent a 386-square-foot studio unit for that price, and for an extra $100, that space could “grow” to 513 square feet.
+In Boston’s 41 Saratoga community, one could rent a 386-square-foot studio unit for that price.
+More so, for an extra $100, that space could “grow” to 513 square feet.
 Although the apartments seem to lack bedroom furniture, they are brand new, featuring open floor plans with hardwood flooring, granite countertops and stainless steel appliances.

 In the right column, Southport Crossing in Indianapolis offers three-bed townhome layouts with 2.5 baths in a broad price range topping out at a little over $1,600.
 The amenities here include a resort-style swimming pool as part of the common space, and individual units come with up to 400 square feet of enclosed patio area.

 Obviously, we couldn’t leave Manhattan and Memphis out.
 We just had to find a different approach.
 So we took the average rent in Manhattan as a basis this time.

 Remember, the average Manhattan apartment rent is currently a hair above $4,000.
 The Gateway 400 tower, for example, offers several one-bed, one-bath apartments ranging from 653 to 810 square feet for around that amount — give or take $300.
 Apartments come equipped with air conditioning, efficient kitchen appliances, large closets and hardwood floors.
 The common-space amenities you get for this amount include covered parking and garage, picnic area, bike racks and fitness center, while door attendants and regular night patrol are there for your safety.